componentjs/shrinkwrap/README.md

 1. install your components via component CLI or component resolver
 2. locate the directory where all the remote components are installed, in this case: `components`
-3. run `component-shrinkwrap --save --in components --out compoennt-shrinkwrap.json`
+3. run `component-shrinkwrap --save --in components --out component-shrinkwrap.json`
 4. `component-shrinkwrap.json` file contains all your remote dependencies, even transitive and components with multiple versions
-5. run `component-shrikwrap --install --in component-shrinkwrap.json --out components-deshrinkwrapped`
+5. run `component-shrinkwrap --install --in component-shrinkwrap.json --out components-unwrapped`
 6. you get installed all the components from the shrinkwrap file

 ## Avoid a messy components directory